kr45732/skyblock-plus/setup-resources/schemas.md

-If you're really lazy or completely stuck you might be able to just copy and paste SQL from the dumps, but I haven't tested it so no guarantee it will work.
-The "server-settings-linked-accounts-dump.sql" has the SQL for server settings schema and linked accounts.
+If you're really lazy or completely stuck you might be able to just copy and paste SQL from the database dumps.
+I haven't tested this so no guarantee it will work. [server-settings-linked-accounts-dump.sql](https://github.com/kr45732/skyblock-plus/blob/master/setup-resources/server-settings-linked-accounts-dump.sql) has the SQL for server settings and linked accounts. [leaderboard-cache-dump.sql](https://github.com/kr45732/skyblock-plus/blob/master/setup-resources/leaderboard-cache-dump.sql) has the SQL for leaderboards and caching.

 # Server settings schemas
-If you need this, then you might be cooked.
-Try using the database dump and pray
+Should be automatically created on first startup by Spring.
+If you need to manually create it, try using [server-settings-linked-accounts-dump.sql](https://github.com/kr45732/skyblock-plus/blob/master/setup-resources/server-settings-linked-accounts-dump.sql).

 # Linked accounts schema
 ```postgresql